VILLASframework/node/README.md

  - LabView,
  - and FPGA models

-by using protcols such as:
+by using protocols such as:

  - IEEE 802.2 Ethernet / IP / UDP,
  - ZeroMQ & nanomsg,